Capitalizing on Q4 Opportunities: How Forward-Thinking Business Leaders Are Scaling Smarter

 A More Agile Approach

 Over time, the goal is build a "labor pool" of your top-performing operators—a bench of reliable workers familiar with your facility, processes, and expectations.
-This gives your team the ability to scale labor with precision, protect your core staff, and hit daily throughput targets without sacrificing quality or margin.
+This gives your team the ability to scale labor with precision, protect your core staff, and hit daily throughput targets without sacrificing quality or margins.

 What Is a Labor Pool?